 From conference talks to client demos, it’s always essential to include an About Me slide in any presentation you are giving.
-Introducing yourself early into the presentation helps build a better rapport with the audience.
+Introducing yourself early in the presentation helps build a better rapport with the audience.

-You can start with several fun facts about me slide to break the ice or go for a more formal professional bio to explain your background and what makes you qualified to talk about the topic at hand.
+You can start with several fun facts about me slide to break the ice, or go for a more formal professional bio to explain your background and what makes you qualified to talk about the topic at hand.
 At any rate, your goal is to get the audience on your side by revealing some of your personality.

 How to Introduce Yourself in a Presentation: 4 Approaches